- Larry Charles

 - Release Date

-Funny how Brüno, the latest filmic incarnation inspired by a character from Sacha Baron Cohen’s Da Ali G Show, proves to be daring, topical, and so revealing about American society, while also being so crude, outrageous, and shocking.
-What’s strange is that you don’t even realize this until leaving the theater, because throughout the short runtime you’re too busy laughing, even crying from the unrelenting procession of satirical, cutting edge humor.
+Funny how Brüno, the latest cinematic incarnation inspired by a character from Sacha Baron Cohen’s Da Ali G Show, proves to be daring, topical, and so revealing about American society, while also being so crude, outrageous, and shocking.
+What’s strange is that you don’t even realize this until leaving the theater, because, throughout the short runtime, you’re too busy laughing, even crying from the unrelenting procession of satirical, cutting-edge humor.

 In one sequence, he interviews real, obsessed parents trying to make their babies into stars.
 Brüno asks these freakish pageant moms (and dads) if they’d be willing to expose their offspring to antiquated machinery, amateur chemistry, and liposuction.
 They would.
 What about posing their babies as Nazis or depicting them crucified?
 Yup, no problem.
 With any luck, following the movie’s opening, we’ll hear about how Social Services recovered these children from their horrible parents.

 Somehow director Larry Charles captures the most uncomfortable situations imaginable and manages to get his star out alive.
 Just as he did in Borat and Religulous, Charles shoots interviewees diametrically opposed to the movie’s ostensible host.
 In fact, we begin to believe that Cohen must have a death wish.
 When he tells an Al Aqsa Martyr Brigade member that Osama Bin Laden needs a makeover, you have to question how the actor ever expected to come out of that meeting alive.
 These moments cause you to writhe in your seat in fear and awe of Cohen’s unbelievably ballsy intentions, how he fearlessly puts himself at risk and yet never breaks character.